Spectrum for Seniors in 2026: Internet Assist, Plans, and Lowering Your Bill

 Several features appeal to seniors:

-Contract buyout assistance covers cancellation fees up to $500 when you switch.
+Contract buyout assistance toward the cancellation fee your current provider charges when you switch.

 30-day risk-free trial lets you test services without commitment.